sebastianmonzel/camunda-ordersalamiprocess/README.md

 # API

 ## order/
-order a new salami - when too much salamis are ordered a human task is created to inform the customer /order/salami
+order a new salami - if too much salamis are ordered a human task is created to inform the customer /order/salami

 ## stock/